CHILDREN'S MONOLOGUES

 What you’re forgetting—I mean—think about it—what you’re forgetting is that, is that, is that, shepherds weren’t neat.
 They didn’t, like, have a washing machine or something.
 They were out in the dirt with the sheep and stuff and probably had to, I don’t know, like, sleep in a mud puddle sometimes?
 If it was raining?
 And you told us to really try to think like our character, like, what would a shepherd be doing if he was just out there with the sheep all day?
 And like, I think, a shepherd would probably be playing.
 Because he has all those sheep to jump over and stuff, and maybe all the other shepherds to play with too, so I was thinking they’d probably be playing Superheroes—END OF EXCERPT

-CLICK FOR ENTIRE FREE monologue, Shepherd Superheroes.
+Click for the free digital copy of the 1-minute comedic holiday monologue, Shepherd Superheroes.
 This monologue is free to download, but if you would like to support the playwright and her craft, you may do so below:

 Monologue Donation